lleiding/gemm/README.md

 After reproduction and mutation, each offspring individual may disperse.
 For each of these, a distance is drawn randomly following a logistic distribution with mean and shape parameters (which controls long-distance-dispersal) taken from the individual's traits.
-Subsequently, a patch is chosen randomly that fits the drawn distance.
+Subsequently, a grid cell is chosen randomly that fits the drawn distance.
-If such a patch is found, the dispersing individual will be placed there and removed from the original community.
+If such a grid cell is found, the dispersing individual will be placed there and removed from the original community.
-The removal happens even when there is no destination patch to be found.
+The removal happens even when there is no destination grid cell to be found.
-In case origin or destination patch are marked as isolated, the probability for successful dispersal needs to be considered again for each isolated patch, whose barriers are to be crossed (origin and destination).
+In case origin or destination grid cell are marked as isolated, the probability for successful dispersal needs to be considered again for each isolated grid cell, whose barriers are to be crossed (origin and destination).
 The barrier strength represents an additional distance, controlled by a global constant.
-Special attention is paid when the destination patch is of island type, while the origin is on the mainland.
+Special attention is paid when the destination grid cell is of island type, while the origin is on the mainland.
 In this case the dispersing individual is copied to the new destinaction instead of moved.
 Additionally, each  of these colonizers is recorded and its properties together with the respective time step stored for later analysis.